Compute

 4. In the job directory, double-click the name of a single-task job to access the job development page.

-5. On the right of the SQL editor, click Basic Info to configure basic information, properties, and advanced settings of the job.
-Table 1 lists the basic information, Table 2 lists the properties, and Table 3 lists the advanced settings.
+5. On the right of the SQL editor, click Basic Info to configure basic information of the job.
+Table 1 provides the basic information about the single-task MRS Flink SQL job.

 Table 1 Basic job information